Globe

 On 9 July 2021, Law 10/2021 replaced Royal Decree-law 28/2020 which passed on 22 September 2020.
 The legislation applies only to “regular” remote working when at least 30% of the employee’s total hours over any three-month period are carried out remotely.
 The main characteristics of the new remote work legal framework include:

-• All remote working arrangements should be established in a written agreement and on a voluntary basis.
+• All remote working arrangements should be established in a written agreement and voluntarily.

 • Remote employees should enjoy the same rights as on-site employees.

-• Employers are required to provide all employees including those with disabilities with the necessary resources, tools, and equipment (including the digital ones) to perform their job.
+• Employers must provide all employees including those with disabilities with the necessary resources, tools, and equipment (including the digital ones) to perform their job.
 Employers should also pay for any maintenance of such tools and equipment as needed.

 • Employers are required to cover expenses related to remote work.
 Reimbursement of the expenses and details on what should be provided to enable the remote work of employees must be agreed upon between the employee and the employer in the employment contract unless already established by a collective agreement.

-• Employers are prohibited from discriminating against remote employees on the grounds of age, gender, seniority, disability, and professional groups.
+• Employers are prohibited from discriminating against remote employees based on age, gender, seniority, disability, and professional groups.

 • Employers are required to carry out a risk assessment of remote employees’ workspaces.
-The risk assessment should not only apply to psychosocial, ergonomic and organizational factors, but also the accessibility of the actual working environment.
+The risk assessment should apply to psychosocial, ergonomic and organizational factors and the accessibility of the actual working environment.
 Further application decrees should clarify this new factor.

 Sweden